Profico at Web Summit 2021: Top 5 Tech Trends

 AI was one of the key topics of this year’s web summit, but apart from the SaaS solutions we’ve briefly touched upon above, there were a ton of startups that focused on social issues such as sustainability.

-Apart from talks that featured social issues like BLM, Climate Change, Gender Gap there were a lot of startups that were targeting other important social topics.
+Apart from talks that featured social issues like BLM, Climate Change and the Gender Gap, there were a lot of startups that were targeting other important social topics.

 This year’s Pitch Competition winner is an AI-based machine learning solution that tries to help textile manufacturers reduce their waste.
 According to their CEO, the main problem today is caused by human inspections, where most of the textile manufacturers rely on individuals trained to check each item by eye for imperfections.
 That’s why Smartex tackles the waste problem in the fashion industry, not by recycling or reusing, but by avoiding textile waste in the first place.